The Main Attraction (film): Filming

 Filming started February 5, 1962.
-There were seven weeks of studio filming in London, followed by three weeks location work in Tuscanny, Italy.
+There were seven weeks of studio filming in London, followed by three weeks location work in Tuscany, Italy.
 In order to play his role, Boone learned how to play the guitar and do basic trapeze tricks.

 After filming was completed, Boone said he would oppose release of the film unless it was given approval by the US censor, the Shurlock office.
 Boone was worried some scenes had been re-shot to be more lurid and sexy – something Ray Stark denied.
 "There have been no changes at all in the film", said Stark.
 "It is exactly the same film that Pat Boone saw when he attended its world premiere in London some weeks ago."

 "I am terribly concerned about the board's reaction to certain scenes", said Boone.
 "Because as long as I have anything to do with it, no Pat Boone picture will ever be released without a seal of approval."

 Boone offered to reshoot any objectionable scenes, even do the whole movie over again without pay.

 Seven Arts compromised and agreed to cut some scenes in exchange for Boone going on a publicity tour for the movie.

 Reception

+The Monthly Film Bulletin wrote: "Only a richly flamboyant production could do justice to the extravagance of the plot.
+But the film as a whole is as timid as Pat Boone's attempt to be bold and bad – although the latter spectacle has a kind of freakish interest, as if Snow White had decided to behave like the wicked Queen.
+Even the circus setting – the last resort of the unimaginative film-maker – lacks its customary vitality.
+However, Mai Zetterling has a few moments of drunken splendour which are bloodshot beacons of light in an otherwise dimly soppy little film.

 According to Diabolique magazine "it's a weird film, not quite successful, but interesting which benefits from being shot in Europe.
 And there is a catchy theme tune.
 The public didn’t particularly like it.
 Pat Boone said it was because it was too sexy for something starring him, and he's probably right.
 It was a role that needed an Elvis."

-Leonard Maltin simply said, "Boone is fatally out of his depth..."
+Leonard Maltin said: "Boone is fatally out of his depth..."